Things to Do in Boston

 - New England Patriots

 Graduate Environment at Brandeis

 The Graduate School of Arts and Sciences is one of four graduate schools at Brandeis University.
-The Heller School of Social Policy and Management lays a strong emphasis on global health and sustainable development, and a number of its faculty participate directly in the global studies program.
+The Heller School of Social Policy and Management places a strong emphasis on global health and sustainable development, and a number of its faculty participate directly in the global studies program.
 The International Business School is a professional school with an emphasis on international finance and organizes a number of events directly relevant to the processes and problems of globalization.
 All schools have large contingents of international students, reinforcing the “global atmosphere” of the university.